-There is an ancient cliché: “Don’t throw out the baby with the bathwater.
-This applies to doing steady-state cardio as well as HIIT.
+There is an ancient cliché: “Don't throw out the baby with the bathwater.
+This applies to include steady-state cardio as well as HIIT.
 Long Slow Distance (LSD) cardio can increase metabolism for an extended period.

 One clinical study revealed that a forty-five-minute bike ride could increase metabolism over the course of the next twelve hours.

 The key is to mix it up and combine High-Intensity Interval Training into your cardiovascular exercise.
 At regular intervals in your cardio, enter a sprinting speed to engage your anaerobic muscle tissue and squeeze out extra energy burning power.